godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-4.md

 In GLES2 however, UBOs do not exist.
 Every *uniform* (a "global" value accessible in all shaders) has to be set individually for each shader.

-This is where many iteration and refactoring have been focussed on.
+This is where many iteration and refactoring have been focused on.
 Do those values get set when the material changes?
 No, drawing might happen later in time and the uniform value lost.
 Do the values get saved in the shader and the shader sets them up when needed?
 This is rather complex when user-defined shaders come into play, it's possible, but it doesn't feel right and caused many bugs.

 After all those iterations, I settled for an approach where the shader gets a reference to the material that will be used, and then, only when the shader will be used for drawing, the shader will set all uniform values accordingly.